jack-bradshaw/monorepo/README.md

 ## Presubmit

-Presubmit is a set of automated tests that apply across the codebase.
-The GitHub CI system will automatically run presubmit whenever a PR is opened on the main branch and presubmit must pass before the code can be submitted.
+Presubmit is a set of automated tests that must pass before code can be merged into the main branch.

-To manually run presubmit:
+To run presubmit:

 ```
-bash presubmit/mainfest.sh
+bash presubmit/presubmit.sh
 ```

 Presubmit may modify the working directory so stage all changes before running presubmit to avoid lost work.

 ## LICENSE